Joshua Jeays: Business life

 Jeays started work in England as a carpenter.
-In Brisbane, he worked as a builder, architect and stonemason and was involved in the construction of the gallery of the original St John's (Church of England) pro-cathedral in the Queen's Gardens (1854), as well as building homes of prominent Brisbane residents Walter Hill, (founder of the Botanic Gardens), the infamous Patrick Mayne's 'Moorlands' at Auchenflower, and the Cribb family.
+In Brisbane, he worked as a builder, architect and stonemason and was involved in the construction of the gallery of the original St John's (Church of England) pro-cathedral in the Queen's Gardens (1854), the second Albert Street Methodist Church building (1856, since demolished), as well as building homes of prominent Brisbane residents Walter Hill, (founder of the Botanic Gardens), the infamous Patrick Mayne's 'Moorlands' at Auchenflower, and the Cribb family.
 He was also involved in the development of Brisbane's water supply and drainage system.

 Jeays built and provided the stone from his quarry at Woogaroo (the area now named Goodna) for Brisbane's first Government House, now part of the Queensland University of Technology's Gardens Point campus.
 He also partially built the George Street side of Parliament House, Brisbane, which John Petrie completed in 1868.

 Jeays built the Wharf Street Congregational Church, Brisbane (1859–1860).